 Green Dry Cleaning That’s 100% Non-Toxic!

 Mulberrys’ dry cleaning services in Minneapolis and San Francisco combine classic craftsmanship with 100% toxin-free technologies that are innovative, safe, and environmentally-friendly.
 Ordinary dry cleaners use harsh chemicals such as perchlorethylene or siloxane and high levels of heat to dry clean your clothes.
 At Mulberrys Garment Care, our award-winning dry cleaning and stain removal experts use toxin-free solvents and detergents to clean your clothes.
 This enables us to return your clothes cleaner and without the chemical smell.

 Environmentally Responsible Dry Cleaning and Laundry

-Our commitment to eco-friendly practices extends beyond our use of 100% toxin-free cleaning techniques.
+Our commitment to eco-friendly, green dry cleaning practices extends beyond our use of 100% non-toxic cleaning techniques.
 Mulberrys is also incredibly proud to be a carbon-neutral business.
 This means Mulberrys does not contribute a net release of carbon dioxide emissions to the atmosphere, offsetting those emissions by planting trees.
 But we don’t stop there, as we also strive to increase reliance on green power production for our cleaning facilities.
 Our San Francisco-area facility is powered by solar energy while our cleaning center in the Minneapolis-area is powered by wind energy.

 Mulberrys uses recycled wood for our hangers and recyclable garment bags.
 Our pickup and delivery services also enable you to stay home, save on gas and conserve emissions by letting our one vehicle drive to you instead of many vehicles driving to us.